nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 To unregister a client, follow these steps.

-1. On the **Configuration** menu, select **Security Server Clients**.

-2. Select the client that you wish to remove from the server and click the **Details** icon on the client’s row.
+1. In the **Clients** view click the name of client that you wish to remove from the server

-3. In the window that opens, click **Unregister** and then click **Confirm**.
+2. In the window that opens, click **Unregister** and then click **Yes**.
 The security server automatically sends a client deletion request to the X-Road central server, upon the receipt of which the association between the security server and the client is revoked.

-4. Next, a notification is displayed about sending a deletion request to the central server, and a confirmation is presented about deleting the client's information (except its certificates).

-  -   If you wish to delete the client's information immediately, click **Confirm**.
-Next, an option is presented to delete the client's certificates.
-To delete the certificates, click **Confirm** again.

-  -   If you wish to retain the client's information, click **Cancel**.
-In that case, the client is moved to the "Deletion in progress" state, wherein the client cannot mediate messages and cannot be registered again in the X-Road governing authority.
+3. Next, a notification is displayed about unregistering client.
+Now the client is moved to the "Deletion in progress" state, wherein the client cannot mediate messages and cannot be registered again in the X-Road governing authority.

-5. To delete the information of a client in the "Deletion in progress" state, select the client by clicking the **Details** icon on its row, click **Delete** in the window that opens, and then click **Confirm**.

 *Note:* It is possible to unregister a registered client from the central server without sending a deletion request through the security server.
 In this case, the security server's administrator responsible for the client must transmit a request containing information about the client to be unregistered to the central server's administrator.
 If the client has been deleted from the central server without a prior deletion request from the security server, the client is shown in the "Global error" state in the security server.